jeffa5/arxiv-pdf-meta/README.md

 ## Datasets

+_If you don't have the space, time or need to download extra datasets, you can use the `all.csv` file in the root of this repo._

 The notebook does not currently download the datasets itself, instead it expects them to be in a certain location.

 ```sh